Is fat good or bad

 The take away message in a word or two is that it depends on what kind of fat we are talking about.
 Natural fat contained in animal or plant-based food (coconut, avocadoes) is good, but the man-made polyunsaturated vegetable oil and seed oil varieties are toxic for our bodies.
 A healthy diet should always include healthy fats.

 It is important to understand the difference in order to make the correct food choices.
-For more information and a strategy on how to implement this, see our 12 Week Health Plan.
+For more information and a strategy on how to implement this, see our COURSES link below.

 - Yerushalmy J, Hilleboe HE.
 Fat in the diet and mortality from heart disease.
 A Methodological note.
 New Y State J Med.1957;57: 2343-2354.